Re-examining the Role of State Texture in Gate Identification and Fixed-Point Resource Theories: Conclusion and discussion

 In this work, we revisit the role of quantum state texture in a recently proposed protocol to distinguish between CNOT and single-qubit gates in single-layer quantum circuits.
 The original protocol \cite{parisio2024quantum} relies on quantification of the quantum resource of state texture, or rugosity---specifically that of Haar-random, but identically prepared, input states following the traversal of the single-layer quantum circuit.
 The protocol requires measuring in more than two bases, determined by the resourceless free state and its respective Hadamard transform, to identify both the location of the CNOT gates and the basis on which the gates act.

 We have shown that by generalizing the texture in terms of its fidelity to an arbitrary zero-resource pure state, gate identification can be performed for any pure free state except those lying on a set of measure zero.
 Hence, the use of state texture and the accompanying grand sum, as introduced in \cite{parisio2024quantum}, are convenient special cases of a more general gate-identification protocol.
 Furthermore, our generalized resource theory of texture is well defined for arbitrary-dimensional Hilbert spaces with a single pure state identified as the zero-resource state, reducing to the original texture result when selecting the zero-texture state $\psi=f_1$ \cite{parisio2024quantum}.
+Although our generalized framework loses the analytical simplicity of the original grand sum, it yields two key benefits for gate identification.
+Conceptually, it reveals that the protocol's success stems primarily from the diversity of Haar-random input states rather than the mathematical structure of the $f_1$ state.
+Practically, this approach provides significant experimental flexibility; by proving the protocol functions using nearly any arbitrary reference state, we remove the strict laboratory requirement to prepare and measure in the $f_1$ basis.

-Indeed, one can extend this resource for multiple resourceless states forming a convex set.
+Further, one can extend this resource for multiple resourceless states forming a convex set.
 Critically, this framework allows us to recover single-qubit measures of known resources, such as imaginarity and coherence.
-Further, we define a specific family of resource theories, which we refer to as ``fixed-point'' for which all minimum resource states are unaltered by free operations while maintaining non-negativity and monotonicity.
+Further, we define a specific family of resource theories, which we refer to as ``fixed-point'' for which all minimum resource states are unaltered by free operations while maintaining nonnegativity and monotonicity.
 In doing so we show that many existing resource theories, including genuine coherence, purity, and athermality, admit realizations within our framework.

 The framework we have presented unifies several disparate concepts in the study of quantum resource theories and reevaluates the role of quantum state texture in the gate identification protocol.
 In future work, one may consider formally identifying the operational significance of fixed-point operations in different contexts to better establish connections between seemingly distinct resources such as athermality, purity, and genuine coherence.